adswa/dl-workshop/docs/index.md

 ### Preparation

-The workshop will be held via [Zoom](https://zoom.us/download).
 We plan to provide browser-based access to a Jupyter Lab instance for every participant, but you can also use your own computer.
-Participants planning to make use of the Jupyter Lab instance do not need to prepare in advance.
+**Participants planning to make use of the Jupyter Lab instance do not need to prepare in advance at this point.**

 We ask participants that want to use their own computer to prepare by installing and testing all required software prior to the workshop, and reach out early in advance to the [instructors](#instructors) if they require help.
 As the workshop is virtual, trouble-shooting during the workshop is only possible in a limited form.
-Instructions can be found in the section [Preparations for participants](content/getting_started.md).
+All required preparations can be found in the section [Preparations for participants](content/getting_started.md).

 ### Code of Conduct